akhilmaddineni/Twitchmusic-Spotify-Playlist-Creator/README.md

 ```
 After all the necessary parameters are filled in config.txt file , run Twitchmusic_spoitfy_playlist_creator.exe to create a spotify playlist from streamer's songlist .

+songs_not_found.csv will be generated for any songs that were not found by the program on spotify .

 ### How to run the repo locally

 Prerequsites :-